nus-apr/auto-code-rover/README.md

 docker run -it acr
 ```

-Also, set the `OPENAI_KEY` env var to your [OpenAI key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key):
+In the docker container, set the `OPENAI_KEY` env var to your [OpenAI key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key):

 ```
 export OPENAI_KEY=xx-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx